hyosung11/Launch-School/journal.md

 18:48 After dinner looking at the exercise from the Intro to PEDAC session with Juliette.
 I want to code it from the algorithm.

 19:05 I need to practice, practice, practice.
-Still gaps in my knowledge of looping and returnin from arrays.
+Still gaps in my knowledge of looping and returning from arrays.

+20:21 Kids put to bed.
+Time to work on Anki cards.

+21:13 Reviewed and Edited Anki cards.